Sacred Architectural Lighting Mock-Up Study for Jakarta Cathedral

 Enhanced subject prominence

 The darker background allows the human figure to emerge more clearly from the space, improving visual hierarchy and directing audience attention more intentionally toward the speaker.
+The lighting perception feels: More intimate, More cinematic, More emotionally focused, More visually dramatic and More contemplative.

 Via Crucis Mural Paint by Theo Molkenboer